navkar/Predictions/README.md

 * Meditation will be part of school education medium.
 * Teachers will be high demand and have more value.
 * Collapse of make-up/fashion/bollywood industry
-* New form of agriculture will be revealed.
+* New form of agriculture and growing organic food will be revealed.
+  - Hydroponics
+  - Permaculture
+  - Waste into fertilizer (due to fertilizer shortage)
 * **People** will start to sacrifice themselves for greater good.
 This is very much possible in 2025.
+* Politics will see new compassionate leaders.

 #### 2024 - 2025